AriaOnTheString/compuational_physics_N2014302290002/Homework5_Chapter2/The trajectory of the cannon shell.md

 ##Problem:
 EXERCISES 2.7 (Page 31)
 ##Abstract
 In last homework, I have already learned the knowledge of the basics of Euler method and used it to solve a simple problem.
 Now in this Chapter, more complex Ordinary Differential Equations are coming.
 Again one will discover the power of the method.
 I will try to use it to calculate the trajectory of the cannon shell.
-I will try to do exercise 2.7, 2.9 and 2.10 in this homework.
+I will try to do exercise 2.7 in this homework.
 ##Background:
 To solve the ordinary differential equations, Euler method will be used.